Seniors consider Chapter 13 relief for $80K credit cards — Asian Journal News

-“Once the trustee and his lawyers start to administer the bankruptcy estate assets, they will make a lot of money.
-I understand that the moneymaking bankruptcies are offset by the money-losing bankruptcies; so in the end, of course, the trustee has to stay ahead of his expenses.”
+“Once the trustee and his lawyers start to administer the bankruptcy estate assets, they will make a lot of money.”

 THE clients are married to each other and they are both seniors.
 He is 68 and she is 66.
 He is a member of the professions and still works in that professional capacity.
 She is retired.
 Their residence has equity of $400,000.
 This fact alone knocks them out of Chapter 7.